antiwork/.github/CONTRIBUTING.md

 - Use clear, descriptive variable names
 - Write TypeScript for all code
 - Use Prisma best practices for database operations
-- Create API handlers using tRPC API routes that follow REST principles
-- Any changes to the database schema must be reflected in the frontend schema file for type safety
+- Any changes to the back-end database schema must be reflected in any existing frontend schema files for type safety
-- Add a `TODO (techdebt)` comment to document refactors that should be made in the future

 ## License